A guide to types of federal financial aid for college students

 • You can work as much as your award amount allows.

-• Undergraduates are likely to be paid hourly, though graduate students may receive a salary.
+• Undergraduates are likely to be paid hourly, while graduate students may receive a salary.

 • You'll be paid at least once a month.